-Whale Watching Featured in
+Whale Watching in Boston 2024

 Massachusetts Bay is one of the best places on the planet to encounter whales.
 In just a one-hour trip into the ocean, one can see humpbacks, minkes, and fins, along with pods of white-sided dolphins that come here to feast on small fish, plankton, and krill.
 The large sea mammals migrate to New England for the warmer time of the year and can be spotted from spring into the fall months.